-The Microstructure Exchange is a virtual academic market microstructure research seminar of indefinite length, intended to continue the sharing of ideas between researchers.
+The Microstructure Exchange is a virtual academic market structure research seminar series of indefinite length, intended to continue the sharing of ideas between researchers.

 Upcoming talk